jasonscomely/wheatbin/README.md

 See the **installation [instructions]**.

-[Wheatbin] is a software fork of [Kanboard] v1.0.22 by Frédéric Guillot.
 Please see the [diff].
 For Kanboard's specific issues, go to [upstream] from/or the wheatbin [fork] please.

 For more interesting and useful products, visit [jasoncomely.com][jasoncomely].